dkrest1/blog-api/README.md

 # Blog Website With TypeScript, NestJS, PostgreSQL, TypeORM, and SwaggerJS

-This is a blog Post Website that I created while experimenting with NestJS and React, I also used some technology along side with it, which are:
+This is a blog Post Website Application created with with NodeJS and React, also used some technologies along side with it, which are:

 - Typescript: for type checking in javascript
 - NestJS: a nodejs framework which was built on top express a nodejs light weight framework.